 We believe that you should choose a diamond with your own eyes.

-If you are looking for a diamond and want to see what you are buying, get all the info and insist on being treated with full transparency, you are more than welcome to contact us for a free grading consultation.
+If you are looking for a diamond and want to see what you are buying, get all the info about color and chart price, and insist on being treated with full transparency, you are more than welcome to contact us for a free grading consultation.